ILoveRobloxian/MultiAccountRoblox/README.md

 # MultiAccountRoblox
-# MultiRoblox
+# MultiAccountRoblox
-What is MultiRoblox?
+What is MultiAccountRoblox?
-MultiRoblox is an open-source program that allows you to open multiple instances of ROBLOX!
+MultiAccountRoblox is an open-source program that allows you to open multiple instances of ROBLOX!